Capabilities · Retail Tech Consulting

 Multi-outlet operations drifting from the brand promise

-The brand’s promise in the marketing assets sounds different than what actually happens at the 47th outlet on a Tuesday afternoon.
-Standards exist on paper, but execution drifts, between outlets, between shifts, between regions.
-The gap widens faster than any team can manuallymonitor it across a multi-location footprint.
+The brand’s promise within the marketing assets sounds different than what is actually happening at the 47th outlet on a Tuesday afternoon.
+Brand standards exist on paper, but execution drifts—between outlets, between shifts, between regions.
+The team can’t monitor and update it fast enough across a multi-location footprint.

 Problem 05